...Community and Families...Social Action and Tzedakah...Classes...Membership...FAQ...

 Services at Havurat Shalom are led by Havurah members.
 We have no clergy leadership positions.

-Yes, several people reside at the Havurah.
+No, no one lives in the Havurah at this time.
 Both members and non-members have lived at the Havurah.

 Havurat Shalom members make decisions about the functioning of the community at monthly business meetings.
 The decisions made at the meetings are made using a consensus process (vs. other methods such as a 2/3 majority vote, etc.).
 Consensus decision-making means (at least theoretically) that we have a non-hierarchical power structure: every person's opinion is as important as everyone else's.
-Two volunteers from the full membership serve for six months as co-coordinators to help facilitate this process and to handle day-to-day needs.
+We have a rotating co-ordinatorship to insure that multiple members lead the group during the course of the calendar year.

 Sorry, but we use retreats for community building among the members.